 HALO partners with a variety of life-affirming speakers who are willing to present on a number of different topics.
-If you are interested in featuring one of our speakers at your event, please e-mail us email@example.com or call us at: 1-888-221-4256, ext.1.
+If you are interested in featuring one of our speakers at your event, please e-mail email@example.com or call 1-888-221-4256, ext.1.

-Joseph M. Eble, MD, is President of the Tulsa Guild of the Catholic Medical Association and a Managing Partner of Fidelis Radiology.
+Joseph M. Eble, MD, is the president of the Tulsa Guild of the Catholic Medical Association and a managing partner of Fidelis Radiology.
 Subjects about which he is passionate include brain death, adoption, and building bridges between persons of different ethnicity.
-His publications include “Brain Death: What Catholics Should Know” (hprweb.com), co-authored with Dr. Doyen Nguyen, and his most recent interview on the topic of brain death was with Fr.
-Mitch Pacwa on EWTN Live (https://youtu.be/UHUYBQQkbg8).
+His publications include “Brain Death: What Catholics Need to Know” and his most recent interview on the topic of brain death was with Jesuit Father Mitch Pacwa on EWTN Live.
 He may be reached at firstname.lastname@example.org.

 Emily Cook is a licensed attorney and currently serves as the General Counsel for Texas Right to Life.
 Emily has worked numerous legislative sessions advising on Pro-Life and free speech policies.
 Emily also leads Texas Right to Life’s Patient Advocacy efforts where she routinely helps families whose loved ones are being denied life-sustaining treatment.
 Emily earned her J.D. at Baylor Law School and her B.A. at Stephen F. Austin State University.
 Emily speaks about “Texas’ Harmful 10-Day Law.”
 She and her husband Justus along with their two young sons live in Liberty, Texas.

 Julie Grimstad currently is President of the Healthcare Advocacy and Leadership Organization (HALO) Board of Directors.
 Julie has served the medically vulnerable and their families as a volunteer patient advocate since 1985.
 A speaker and writer, Julie addresses many aspects of medical decision-making and patient advocacy, as well as euthanasia and assisted suicide.
 Julie was the editor of and a contributing writer to “Making a Difference: A Guide for Defending the Medically Vulnerable,” a 16-page HALO publication.
-She has authored numerous articles, brochures, and fact sheets on healthcare issues from a pro-life perspective, and is the editor of HALO’s e-newsletter, the HALO Herald.
+She has authored numerous articles, brochures, and fact sheets on healthcare issues from a pro-life perspective.

 Mary Kellett is the founder and director of Prenatal Partners for Life, a non-profit ministry that offers support, information and encouragement to families that receive an unexpected diagnosis before or after the birth of their child.
 Prenatal Partners for Life also offers bereavement support to families who lose a child and strives to educate others about the gift of every life.
 Mary and her husband Don have 11 children, the youngest was Peter who had trisomy 18 and went home to heaven in August 2011.Topics Include The Blessing of a Child with Special Needs, Futility of Care Policies, Stealth Euthanasia of Children with Special Needs, Discriminatory Policies of Children with Special Needs, Prenatal Testing and Abortion of Children with Special Needs.